dstockhouse/pci-express-report/report_draft.md

    bits sent, that is before version 3.0 which replaced the 8b/10b encoding with a 128b/130b encoding with scrambling.

+2. Describe how devices identify themselves on the network, and become known to other devices on the network.
+If initial connection involves a handshake, describe the handshake.
+If identities are given, describe how the identities are assured to be unique.

    The PCIe link is managed by the data link layer using a finite state machine called the data link control and management state machine (DLCMSM).
 The DLCMSM can be in one of three states: DL_Inactive, DL_Init, or DL_Active,